 Foliar applied liquid Humic Acid will not make soil nutrients much more available - there just isn't enough applied to do the job.
 Soil applied dry Humates will increase nutrient availability, because they are applied at rates from about 40 lbs./acre to 250 lbs./acre, compared to the half- pound or so of actual humate per gallon of liquid formulations.

 Soil applied Humates do a much better job stimulating the soil micro-organisms that compete with or antagonize plant pathogenic microorganisms, and significantly increase soil structure or aeration at the rates applied.

 Liquid formulations don't have humin - the solid stuff that never goes into solution.
-Humin molecules are huge, and hold lots of water, never leach away, and, like Humic Acids, can bind and prevent the leaching and reduce the toxicities of fat-soluble compounds (like oils and some pesticides).
+Humin molecules are relatively large in size and are able to hold a lot of water.
+These never leach away, and like Humic Acids, can bind and prevent the leaching and reduce the toxicities of fat-soluble compounds (like oils and some pesticides).

-Whatever you do, buy only quality Humic Acid products and be sure to look for those containing significant amounts of the all-important Fulvic Acid for the best results on your crops!
+Whatever you do, buy only quality Humic Acid product and be sure to look for those containing significant amounts of the all-important Fulvic Acid for the best results on your crops!

-HUMATE PLUS Humates are known throughout the U.S. and around the world for quality, consistency an Results!
+HUMATE PLUS Humates are known throughout the U.S. and around the world for quality, consistency and results!